 out.
 He or she can hear how fast blood is flowing through a blood vessel and in which

 direction it's flowing.
 No sound or a faint sound may mean that you have a blockage

 in the flow.

-is also safe for people who are allergic to contrast dye because it does not use dye.
+also safe for people who are allergic to contrast dye because it does not use dye.